seomoz/qless-py/README.md

 Running
 =======
+__You should not run `qless-py-worker` as a privileged user__ -- instead, create a service account with the appropriate permissions on the system.

 All that remains is to have workers actually run these jobs.
 This distribution comes with a script to help with this: